 Executive Change In Control Severance Agreements.
-The Executive Change in Control Severance Agreements with the Company's NEOs other than Messrs.
-Ferguson and Fehlman provide:
+The Executive Change in Control Severance Agreements with Ms. Mackey and Messrs.
+Hill and Lavelle provide:

 • If the executive's employment is terminated within one year following a change in control by the Company for Cause or by the executive for other than Good Reason, the Company must pay him or her their full base salary through the date of termination plus all other amounts to which he or she is entitled under any compensation or benefit plan of the Company at the time such payments are due, and the Company shall have no further obligation to him or her under the Change in Control Agreement.